ermlikeyeah/ermlikeyeah.github.io/_posts/2019-05-10-weeknotes-monday-6-may-2019.markdown

 #### What next?

-Pick up the service designing next week.
+Continue the service designing next week.
 A couple of days booked out to get that detail in place.
 Looking forward to it.

 We need to share our progress on the product with the immediate team.
 To help with that we need to continue to show our thinking as tangibles.
 Andy and Sam have that in hand with their prototyping plans.